 On August 28, 2020 the State adopted a new four-tiered, color-coded framework to guide reopening statewide.
 Basic information about the State's tiered system is available online at https://covid19.ca.gov/safer-economy/.
 Counties can be more restrictive than this State framework and the County has taken a more careful, incremental approach based on local COVID-19 Indicators.
 On October 20, 2020, the State assigned the County's risk of COVID-19 community transmission to be in the minimal (yellow) tier (the least restrictive tier, or the "Yellow Tier") under an accelerated health equity pathway.
-But San Francisco is now experiencing a rapid and significant surge of COVID-19 cases and meets the criteria to fall within a more restrictive tier.
-Without changes that demonstrate objective signs of improvement San Francisco risks movement backwards.
+But San Francisco is now experiencing a rapid and significant surge of COVID-19 cases and is being reassigned to the red (substantial) tier) on November 17.
 Accordingly, the Health Officer is restricting and or suspending certain activities allowed to date under this Appendix.
-If the surge continues, the Health Officer may further restrict and suspend activities allowed under the Appendix, beginning with additional indoor activities including, for instance, indoor religious services and cultural ceremonies at houses of worship, indoor retail, indoor museums, aquariums and zoos, indoor personal services and nonessential office.
+If the surge continues, the Health Officer may further restrict and suspend activities allowed under the Appendix, beginning with additional indoor activities including, for instance, indoor religious services and cultural ceremonies at houses of worship, indoor retail, indoor museums, aquariums and zoos, and indoor personal services.
 And if the surge in COVID-19 cases is reversed, the Health Officer will consider lifting the restrictions and suspensions to the extent supported by the COVID-19 Indicators and emerging scientific data, information, and evidence.